 Today of course we know that an inflammation of the teeth will affect the whole body

-, it is obvious that taking good care of our teeth is
+when left neglected, it is obvious that taking good care of our teeth is

 essential in maintaining good function of our organism.
 But are our teeth “mediators” as reflex points affecting brain centers having to do with systems and organs?
 In my attempt to find indications to support this I used previous knowledge and research in this specific field and personal observations on a clinical level.The reflexological data I obtained from three different sources: